ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ## `superchain` Go Module

-Per chain and supechain-wide configs and extra data are embedded into the `superchain` go module, which can be imported like so:
+Per chain and superchain-wide configs and extra data are embedded into the `superchain` go module, which can be imported like so:

 ```
 go get github.com/ethereum-optimism/superchain-registry/superchain@latest